- Total Time

 A light piecrust is no easy feat but we mastered it with this tart.
 A drizzle of caramel over the apples seals the deal.

-- 4 Tbsp regular butter, cold, divided
+regular butter4 Tbsp, cold, divided

-- 2 Tbsp all-purpose flour, for rolling out dough
+all-purpose flour2 Tbsp, for rolling out dough

-- 4 large fresh apple(s), Granny Smith
+fresh apple(s)4 large, Granny Smith

-Place oven rack in lowest position; preheat oven to 400ºF.
+- Place oven rack in lowest position; preheat oven to 400ºF.
 Place cookie sheet in oven on rack.

-Place 1 cup flour and salt in a large bowl.
+- Place 1 cup flour and salt in a large bowl.
 Cut 3 tablespoons cold butter into 4 to 5 pieces; work butter into flour mixture with a pastry cutter or fork (pieces of butter should resemble small peas).
 Add buttermilk and work dough until it just starts to come together (do not overwork dough; pieces of butter should still be visible).

-Gather dough together into a ball and wrap well in plastic wrap.
+- Gather dough together into a ball and wrap well in plastic wrap.
 Pat dough into a hamburger shape; chill for at least 20 minutes (or up to 2 days).

-To roll out dough, dust a large piece of wax paper with flour; set dough in middle of flour.
+- To roll out dough, dust a large piece of wax paper with flour; set dough in middle of flour.
 Dust top of dough with flour and place a second large piece of wax paper on top.
 Roll out dough to an 11- or 12-inch circle; remove from wax paper and place in a 10-inch round cake or tart pan.
 Work top edge into a decorative scallop.
 Chill for at least 20 minutes (or up to 2 days).

-Peel, core and slice apples into 1/8-inch-thick slices; place in a bowl as you work and sprinkle with lemon juice.
+- Peel, core and slice apples into 1/8-inch-thick slices; place in a bowl as you work and sprinkle with lemon juice.
 Arrange apple slices in pan in concentric circles—like a rose—starting on the outside rim; apple slices should overlap tightly.
 Sprinkle sugar over tart and dot with remaining tablespoon of butter.

-Bake on heated cookie sheet until apples are tender but not mushy, about 40 to 45 minutes.
+- Bake on heated cookie sheet until apples are tender but not mushy, about 40 to 45 minutes.
 (If apples get too brown at any point, place a loose piece of aluminum foil over tart and continue baking.)

-Remove tart from oven to cool.
+- Remove tart from oven to cool.
 Drizzle caramel over tart, slice into 8 pieces and serve immediately.
 Yields 1 slice per serving.